All Episodes

 And finally, he says, I got one more question.

-What role exactly did former Deputy Attorney General Comey, who set up this extra statutory appointment of his friend Pat Fitzgerald, play in steering Fitzgerald toward the mistaken notion that Libby was lying, not Wilson or the CIA.
+What role exactly did former Deputy Attorney General Comey, who set up this extra statutory appointment of his friend Pat Fitzgerald, play in steering Fitzgerald toward the mistaken notion that Libby was lying, not Wilson or the CIA?

-That plaim was covert and that there had been uh harm to the national security in the disclosure of her name when the prosecutor fudged those issues.
+How hard did his office work to ascertain the truth of the essential elements that plaime was covert and that there had been harm to the national security in the disclosure of her name when the prosecutor fudged those issues, at least in the indictment and the press conference announcing it, and has since backed off those claims at all?

 Was that office simply trying to hamstring the vice president's office?